stfn345/ats-ebp-validator/README.md

 where the available options are:

 ```
+    -p:
-    -p: “peek” mode -- only perform initial diagnosis of stream (elementary streams, EBP descriptor info, etc); does not perform EBP validation.
+    “peek” mode: only perform initial diagnosis of stream (elementary streams,
+    EBP descriptor info, etc); does not perform EBP validation.

+    -d:
-    -d: save transport stream to file; file will be of the form EBPStreamDump_IP.port.ts
+    save all transport stream to files: files will be of the form
+    EBPStreamDump_<IP>.<port>.ts
 ```

 The ATSTestApp opens sockets to receive the streams, and performs the “peek” analysis.
 After this is complete, the actual test begins.
 At this time the user is presented with a menu of options. *Note that if the peek phase is not completed, this menu will not appear.*